OADA/oada-conformance/README.md

 # OADA OAuth Test
-Automated test for OADA OAuth 2.0 Flow
+Automated test for OADA OAuth 2.0

+This branch contain test codes for code flow OAuth.
+The goal is to obtain the token.